HealthBioscienceIDEAS/microscopy-novice/episodes/what-is-an-image.md

 ## Dimensions and data types

-Let's open a new image by copying and pasting the following lines into the Napari console:
+Let's open a new image by removing all layers from the Napari viewer, then copying and pasting the following lines into the Napari console:

 ```python